WHO WE ARE

 Ailsa Lee

-In this role, she assists the Chemicals Management Department’s Managers and Director.
-Amongst others, her work includes general administration, the department’s accounting and the edition of the monthly Chemicals Management News.
+In this role, she assists the Health, Environment and Chemicals Department’s Managers and Director.
+Amongst others, her work includes general administration, the department’s accounting and the edition of the monthly HEC News.
 She is also part of the Metals Academy Organising Committee and helps in planning and running this yearly event.

 Ailsa joined European Metals in June 2011 after working for 12 years in a Business Centre in Brussels.